shan-emacs/emacs-packages-mirrors/melpa/fill-column-indicator-readme.txt

 Fci-mode needs free use of two characters (specifically, it needs the use of two characters whose display table entries it can change arbitrarily).
-Its defualt is to use the first two characters of the Private Use Area of the Unicode BMP, viz.
+Its default is to use the first two characters of the Private Use Area of the Unicode BMP, viz.
 U+E000 and U+E001.
 If you need to use those characters for some other purpose, set `fci-eol-char' and `fci-blank-char' to different values.